horovod/horovod/docs/hyperparameter_search.rst

 `Ray Tune`_ is able to orchestrate complex computational patterns with the `Ray Actor API <https://docs.ray.io/en/latest/actors.html>`__.
 For hyperparameter tuning, `Ray Tune`_ is able to conduct `parallel bayesian optimization <https://docs.ray.io/en/latest/tune/api_docs/suggestion.html>`__ and `Population Based Training <https://docs.ray.io/en/latest/tune/api_docs/schedulers.html>`__ on a group of distributed models.

-The user may need to implement model checkpointing (which is usually easy to do).
-The rest of the optimization process can be easily configured with just a couple lines of code.
+The user may need to implement model checkpointing.
+The rest of the optimization process can be configured with just a couple lines of code.

 .. code-block:: python